The Tasmanian Planning System

 You can learn more about the Tasmanian Planning Scheme and Local Provisions Schedules from the Tasmanian Planning Reform website.

-Interim Planning Schemes were introduced across Tasmania during 2013-2015 and provide a planning scheme for councils to use while they work towards adoption of the Tasmanian Planning Scheme.
+Interim Planning Schemes were introduced across Tasmania during 2013-2015 and provide a planning scheme for councils to use until the Tasmanian Planning Scheme is in effect for their municipal area.

-As each council adopts the Tasmanian Planning Scheme, their Interim Planning Scheme becomes obsolete.
+As the Tasmanian Planning Scheme comes into effect for each council, their Interim Planning Scheme becomes obsolete.

 You can use the Enquiry service to find out if your local council is using the Tasmanian Planning Scheme or an Interim Planning Scheme.